How to Apply

 When your application is complete (including all of the required documentation such as transcripts and letters of reference), the GSBS will forward it to the program admission committee for consideration.
 Strict adherence to the deadlines is advised.

-If you are applying to the Specialized Master of Science Program ("SMS"), which is our professionally oriented terminal masters degree, check "M.S." in question 18.
-If you are applying to the M.S./Ph.D. program, check "Ph.D." in question 18, even if you expect to earn the M.S. degree on the way to the Ph.D.
+If you are applying to the Specialized Master of Science Program ("SMS"), which is our professionally oriented terminal masters degree, select "M.S." as the Degree Plan.
+If you are applying to the M.S./Ph.D. program, select "Ph.D." as the Degree Plan, even if you expect to earn the M.S. degree on the way to the Ph.D.